Living and working in a prime location

 Adjoining it to the east, Quantum Projektentwicklung GmbH and Engel & Völkers Development GmbH not only completed a new headquarters for Engel & Völkers in mid-2018, the perimeter block construction with a total 20,000 m² GFA also integrates a tower with 66 privately owned apartments, a building with 30 rental apartments and 6,800 m² of commercial space.
 Designed by the New Yorker and Pritzker prizewinner Richard Meier, a new architectonic landmark now stands to the south of Grasbrook park.
 This particularly intensive and sophisticated mixed-use building is in harmonious dialog with the neighboring buildings and lends character to the whole urban area.

 Living on the quay point

-In the area on the prominent site on Strandkai point west of Unilever House around 500 residences are currently being realized, among them many building-cooperative and affordable apartments.
+In the area on the prominent site on Strandkai point west of the former Unilever House around 500 residences are currently being realized, among them many building-cooperative and affordable apartments.
 Perimeter block typologies are planned, to designs by Léon Wohlhage Wernik (Berlin), LRW Architekten und Stadtplaner (Hamburg) and BE Berlin, as well as two residential towers (about 60 m high, levelling with Marco Polo Tower), designed by Ingenhoven Architects (Düsseldorf) and Hadi Teherani Architects (Hamburg).

 The developers are a joint venture comprising Aug.
 Prien Immobilien and DC Developments, and in the case of one building Gemeinnützige Baugenossenschaft Bergedorf-Bille and Bauverein der Elbgemeinden.
 Unusual cultural uses moving in at ground floor level will include the public KinderKulturHaus on about 1,000 m² plus the fairytale attraction Märchenwelt on some 3,000 m², as well as catering.
 The forward 93 m of the quay point will remain unbuilt – providing a new public urban space, while western HafenCity will acquire a new 700 m long striking and almost white city façade facing the Elbe, continuing through southern Überseequartier and extending over the entire central and eastern HafenCity to the Elbe bridges.